deanjgoldman/rhino-array-demo/README.md

 # rhino_array_demo
-### A python script to array any mesh object(s), along a point cloud or vertice list of another object.
+A python script to array any mesh object(s), along a point cloud or vertice list of another object.
+Hopefully a useful and simple demo for anyone interested in scripting for Rhino.

 ## Before
 ![?](https://github.com/dgoldman916/rhino_array_demo/blob/master/before.png)